vrbbro18/Research-Project/README.md

 🎯 2.
 The Research Problem & Gap
 In the current Sri Lankan context, speeding enforcement suffers from:

-Delayed Enforcement: Fines arrive weeks later, losing the opportunity for behavioral correction.
+🔺Delayed Enforcement: Fines arrive weeks later, losing the opportunity for behavioral correction.

-Vehicle Centricity: Systems identify vehicle plates but lack a direct link to the driver in real-time.
+🔺Vehicle Centricity: Systems identify vehicle plates but lack a direct link to the driver in real-time.

-Reactive Operations: Existing infrastructure only responds after an incident or violation has occurred.
+🔺Reactive Operations: Existing infrastructure only responds after an incident or violation has occurred.

 ---